-Students to be Served: Location(s): (Select from All, Students with Disabilities, or Specific Student Groups) (Select from All Schools, Specific Schools, and/or Specific Grade Spans) [Add Students to be Served selection here] [Add Location(s) selection here]
+(Select from All, Students with Disabilities, or Specific Student Groups)

+(Select from All Schools, Specific Schools, and/or Specific Grade Spans)

+For Actions/Services included as contributing to meeting the Increased or Improved Services Requirement:

-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners Foster Youth Low Income LEA-wide All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Unchanged Action Unchanged Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HSA: 3 - Primary Language Support HSA: 3 - Primary Language Support HSA: 3 - Primary Language Support To provide appropriate intervention and supplemental support to students and their families that values their native language and culture while fostering academic success in English Language Development.
+Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners Foster Youth LEA-wide All Schools Low Income Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Unchanged Action Unchanged Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HSA: 3 - Primary Language Support HSA: 3 - Primary Language Support HSA: 3 - Primary Language Support To provide appropriate intervention and supplemental support to students and their families that values their native language and culture while fostering academic success in English Language Development.
 To provide appropriate intervention and supplemental support to students and their families that values their native language and culture while fostering academic success in English Language Development.
 To provide appropriate intervention and supplemental support to students and their families that values their native language and culture while fostering academic success in English Language Development.
 HSA3.1 Support for training and implementation of the English Learners (EL) Instructional Program (as described in the English Learner (EL) Master Plan) and the English Learners (EL) Master Plan.
 HSA3.1 Support for training and implementation of the English Learners (EL) Instructional Program (as described in the English Learner (EL) Master Plan) and the English Learners (EL) Master Plan.
 HSA3.1 Support for training and implementation of the English Learners (EL) Instructional Program (as described in the English Learner (EL) Master Plan) and the English Learners (EL) Master Plan.